Primary school children visited the Flow Labs

-Dr Quentin Kriaa joins the Institute
+Dr Quentin Kriaa is joining the Institute

 Dr Quentin Kriaa is joining the Institute as a new Assistant Professor in Climate and Environmental Fluid Dynamics, a joint position between the Department of Earth Sciences and DAMTP.
 Before coming to Cambridge, Quentin studied in Marseille and Toulouse, France, and then worked as a postdoc at the University of Twente, in the Netherlands.
 Quentin